redwoodjs/redwoodjs-com-archive/cookbook/Third_Party_API.md

 ![image](https://user-images.githubusercontent.com/300/79393882-12907600-7f2b-11ea-8b2a-a151153ff983.png)

 That's much better!
-Let's strip out that "Error: GraphQL error:" part, and maybe make it look a little more error-like.
+Let's strip out that "Error: " part, and maybe make it look a little more error-like.
 This is a job for the `Failure` component in our `WeatherCell`:

 ```javascript
 // web/src/components/WeatherCell/WeatherCell.js